Bambu-Research-Group/RFID-Tag-Guide/README.md

 `script run fm11rf08_full -b`

-### Bambulab AMS RFID reader location
+### Bambu Lab AMS RFID reader location

-The Bambulab AMS RFID readers are located between slots 1&2 and slots 3&4.
+The Bambu Lab AMS RFID readers are located between slots 1&2 and slots 3&4.

 ![](images/filament-slots.jpg)

-### Bambulab AMS Lite RFID reader location (legacy)
+### Bambu Lab AMS Lite RFID reader location (legacy)

-The Bambulab AMS Lite RFID readers are located at the base of each spool holder.
+The Bambu Lab AMS Lite RFID readers are located at the base of each spool holder.

 For sniffing, you will need to place the Proxmark in between the RFID tag and the reader on the AMS.
 As there is not much clearance, it is recommended to temporarily remove the low frequency radio (the topmost piece) if you can, as it will not be used in this process.